-The last way to remove nitrate is to filter the water over synthetic resins that adsorb the nitrate.
+The final way to remove nitrate is to filter the water over synthetic resins that adsorb the nitrate.
 During the regeneration of the synthetic resin, the nitrate is exchanged for salt.
 HS aqua Balance NO3 minus is one of these nitrate resins

 Contents: (approx. 40 tests)